infiniflow/infinity/docs/references/pysdk_api_reference.md

 ```

 :::tip NOTE
-If the HNSW index is not created successfully or the HNSW parameter is not set correctly in `knn_params`, the search will fall back to a brute-force search.
+If the HNSW index is not created successfully, the search will fall back to a brute-force search.
 :::

 ---